EPecherkin/lightspeed_1/README.md

 - Use goroutines to search for IP in multiple files in parallel
 - If we expect memory to be highly fragmented - we can divide in-memory buffer to a smaller chunks, but insertion will become more complicated
+- We can spend even less memory, but performance is going to be the price